 800 East Northwest Highway

 When it rains, it pours… Especially when it comes to unexpected accidents or claims.
-An Umbrella Liability Policy protects you, your family, or your business from lawsuits that could be financially devastating.
+An Umbrella Liability Insurance policy protects you, your family, or your business from lawsuits that could be financially devastating.

 You never know when it might rain.
 So, just like the name implies, this type of policy acts like an umbrella, protecting a wide range of potential financial dangers and unforeseeable mishaps.

-However, what is covered by your umbrella policy depends on how you decide to set it up.
+However, what is covered by your umbrella liability insurance policy depends on how you decide to set it up.
 In most cases, umbrella insurance protects you from:

 Umbrella insurance does not cover: